 Here are the programs that can help you develop your business as a private patient advocate:

-The Alliance of Professional Health Advocates – Business and Marketing Workshops
+The Alliance of Professional Health Advocates – Business and Marketing Bootcamps

 The Alliance provides ongoing business support to private professional patient advocates such as insurance, legal, marketing, business tools, networking and more.